benwelt/NeighborhoodMap/README.md

 Neighborhood Map
 ======
-##### Neighborhood Map Project for the Udacity Full Stack Web Developer Nanodegree Program
+#### Neighborhood Map Project for the Udacity Full Stack Web Developer Nanodegree Program

-###### The purpose of this project is to use third party APIs to pull data for different locations dynamically.
+##### The purpose of this project is to build a web application using third party APIs to call location based data.
 The [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/) and the [Weather Underground web API](https://www.wunderground.com/weather/api) were both used to give the user information about breweries in the Salt Lake City area.

 The app is required to: